kylead10/alx-system_engineering-devops/README.md

-This is a personal project, a solution
+This is a personal project, a solution to ALX